mahib-team/dns-server/README.md

 # dns-server
-A simple dns server in python [FOR EXPERIMENT]
+A simple dns server in python [FOR EXPERIMENT],
+And this is for only local server.